leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 # Xerataus AI (AIMX) Program Terms

-The following terms (“AI Program Terms”) supplement the Master Subscription Agreement and Terms of Service (each, respectively and as applicable, the “Agreement”) between you and Xerataus, L.AgH LLC (“Xerataus AI, AIMX, Xerataus The Leighton Haus, or Leighton Avant-Garde Haus”) and apply to and govern your participation in the Xerataus AI early access program that provides AI-enabled features and functionality to program participants (“AI Program”).
+The following terms (“AI Program Terms”) supplement the Master Subscription Agreement and Terms of Service (each, respectively and as applicable, the “Agreement”) between you and Xerataus IQX, L.AgH LLC (“Xerataus AI, AIMX, Xerataus The Leighton Haus, or Leighton Avant-Garde Haus”) and apply to and govern your participation in the Xerataus AI early access program that provides AI-enabled features and functionality to program participants (“AI Program”).
 All defined terms in these AI Program Terms shall have the same meaning as in the Agreement.
 The applicable Agreement (including our
 Privacy Policy) is incorporated by reference and will control for any provisions not addressed in these AI Program Terms.

 # Participation and Termination